The Psychology of Colour in the Home

 It is often said that warmer shades of the colour pallet like reds and oranges can increase blood flow and heart rate.

-This would explain why red is linked with anger and activity.
-Whereas the cooler colour’s like blues and greens have the opposite affect.
+This would explain why red is linked to anger and activity.
+Whereas the cooler colours like blues and greens have the opposite effect.
 These can promote calm and tranquillity.

 What tile colours to use in a bathroom?

-With current technology there are also many white feature tiles that can make a flat white wall look amazing.
+With current technology, there are also many white feature tiles that can really transform a flat white wall.

 Check out some of our white feature ranges like wave wall tiles shown below.